adwhit/diesel-derive-enum/README.md

 // define your table
 table! {
     use diesel::types::Integer;
-    use super::MyType;
+    use super::MyEnumMapping;
     my_table {
         id -> Integer,
-        my_enum -> MyType, // A Diesel type "MyType" has been created corresponding to my_type }
+        my_enum -> MyEnumMapping, // Generated Diesel type - see below for explanation
+    }
 }